smartdevicelink/sdl_ios/generator/README.md

 # Proxy Library RPC Generator

-## Overview

-This script provides a possibility to auto-generate Objective-C code (header \*.h and implementation \*.m classes) based on the SDL MOBILE_API XML specification provided as a source of truth.
+This script provides the ability to auto-generate Objective-C RPC code (header \*.h and implementation \*.m classes) based on the SDL MOBILE_API XML specification.

 ## Requirements